Skip to content

 A picture of the first printed feathers

-After that with the help of Luis Hernández from the FabLab, we manage to model it on grasshopper and change some of the parameters and it work much better, so we printed a bigger feather with PLA and the result was very good, flexible, thin and with movement, but the problems was still that the filament joined together.
+After with the help of Luis Hernández from the FabLab, we manage to model it on grasshopper and change some of the parameters and it work much better, so we printed a bigger feather with PLA and the result was very good, flexible, thin and with movement, but the problems was still that the filament joined together.

 We decided to change some parameters on GrassHopper.
 Together we started to think about different improvements, like to reduce the number of filaments, leaving more space between them once more.
 When we thought we had finished, we found out there was an error on the top of the feather, but still, we send it to print to se the result, but this time with used transparent TPU.
+The parameters we used where:

 The result was excellent!